BREHM PREACHING – A LLOYD JOHN OGILVIE INITIATIVE

 Where Worship, Preaching, and Justice Converge

-The Ogilvie Institute’s vision is to proclaim Jesus Christ and to catalyze a movement of empowered, wise preachers, who seek justice, love mercy, and walk humbly with God, leading others to join God’s mission in the world.
+The vision of Brehm Preaching—A Lloyd John Ogilvie Initiative—is to proclaim Jesus Christ and to catalyze a movement of empowered, wise preachers, who seek justice, love mercy, and walk humbly with God, leading others to join God’s mission in the world.

 Micah Groups and More

-The Ogilvie Institute was established in 2011 to equip and enable a brave, bold breed of preachers for the 21st century church.
-The Institute recognizes the great need that society has for preachers who can preach with passion.
+The Ogilvie Initiative, established in 2009, recognizes the great need that society has for preachers who can preach with passion and set out to equip and enable a brave, bold breed of preachers for the 21st century church.

 Micah Groups is the primary program that brings this vision to life.
-To date, more than 1300 preachers and church leaders around the world have joined this multiethnic, transdenominational movement of men and women leading the church to address pressing issues of justice while serving an ever more fragmented church.
+Since 2011, more than 1300 preachers and church leaders around the world have joined this multiethnic, transdenominational movement of men and women leading the church to address pressing issues of justice while serving an ever more fragmented church.

 Our Most Recent Blog Posts

-This small group, fully immersive, online training will give you tools for facilitating in cross-cultural situations, engaging complex topic...
+This small group, fully immersive, online training will give you tools for facilitating courageous conversation in cross-cultural situations...
 Read More